Ayrx/blog/content/2021-10-03-binaryninja-windows-syscall-numbers.md

     ]
 ```

-Syscall functions in a 64-bit `ntdll.dll` follows a very consistent pattern.
+Syscall functions in a 64-bit `ntdll.dll` follow a very consistent pattern.

 1. The value of `RCX` is moved to `R10`.
 This is because the Windows x64
 calling convention passes the first argument in the `RCX` register while the